aPoluden/DatacardViewer-Update/future_develope.md

 + Figure a way out to support root files with "RooWorkspace".
 + Add "Others" dialog in nuissances menu.
 + Improve current search, to search/sort by bin/proccess/nuissance.
-+ Add smartlinks for datacards.
++ Add smartlinks for datacards